Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 Sympathetic magic (or magick) is based on the principle of like attracting like.
 There is also some scientific thought that related particles in the universe can affect each other however far apart they are.
 These particles can be linked by thought alone.
 It’s far-fetched indeed, but people have been using such magick for thousands of years.

 When ancient cave dwellers painted the images of animals they hunted for food, it was very likely they believed by recreating those animals they attracted them to the area.
 That good fortune in the hunt would come their way.
 That they would be successful in the expedition so would be able to feed their families and community.
 It’s also entirely possible that the images they painted were accompanied by certain rituals and ceremonies.
 This was sympathetic magic.

 What Are Poppets?

-A poppet is merely a physical representation of a person who is not with you.
+A poppet is merely a physical representation or effigy of a person who is not with you.
 As with the Reiki example given above, it is a substitute for the real thing.
 The wish, prayer, or spell is focused on the poppet so that the person it represents receives the benefits (or otherwise).
 Sometimes a witch may use a hair or nail clippings from the person to incorporate into the figure.
 Writing the person’s name on the poppet is also quite common.

-Accounts in old books and manuscripts suggest that poppets were usually used for ‘malefic’ purposes, i.e. to harm someone.
+Accounts in old books and manuscripts suggest that poppets were usually used for ‘malefic’ purposes, i.e., to harm someone.
 However, they were used for love, sexual desire and healing as well.